griffinmilsap/ezmsg-bthid/README.md

     # reboot
     ```

-Note that in the script above, ezmsg-gadget is installed to a special virtual environment in `/opt`.
+Note that in the script above, ezmsg-bthid is installed to a special virtual environment in `/opt`.
 This is because `ezmsg-bthid serve` must be executed as `root`, and the `systemd` service files that the installer places involve running code from `ezmsg-bthid` _as root during boot_.

 ## Uninstall
 ```
-sudo /opt/ezmsg-gadget/bin/ezmsg-gadget uninstall
+sudo /opt/ezmsg-bthid/bin/ezmsg-bthid uninstall
 ```

 # Pairing
-Setting up a Bluetooth connection between the server and a device you want to control using these virtual HID devices can be a little fiddly.
+You will need to pair your client device with the ezmsg-bthid server before you can successfully control the client with virtual HID instruments.
+The ezmsg-bthid server comes with a pairing agent that should simplify this process, but on the off chance it doesn't work as advertised, the following instructions may help

 1. Make sure the `ezmsg-bthid` daemon service is up and running.
-    `sudo systemctl status ezmsg-bthid.service`
+You can check with`sudo systemctl status ezmsg-bthid.service`.
+It turns out most clients only check what the server's capabilities are once on pairing, if you make changes to the server, you'll need to forget the device and re-pair
 2. Run `bluetoothctl` on the same machine that your service is running on and enter the following commands which will cause your Bluetooth adapter to be discoverable under the device's hostname for 3 minutes:
     `default-agent`
     `discoverable on`